Phastboy/Data-Structures-and-Algorithms-DSA-/Foundations/README.md

 2. **Simplification:** Omits unnecessary details to ensure reduced complexity, making it easy to focus on high level operations.

 3. **Modularity:** Divides program into smaller, manageable, and reusable parts (modules), each responsible for a specific functionality.

+### Advantages

+1. **Improve code usabilit:** Simplifies understanding of code.

+2. ***Enhances Maintainability:** Make codes easier to modify and extend, since changes are localized within modules.

+3. **Promotes Reusability:** Enables the reuse of modules in different programs without moduf.